Tornadoes of 2018: November

-November 5–6
+November 5–6 (United States)

 Following the issuance of an enhanced risk of severe weather from the Storm Prediction Center, which included a 10% hatched risk area for tornadoes, a moderate outbreak of tornadoes impacted the Southern United States on the evening of November 5.
 The strongest tornadoes of the event occurred in Louisiana, Mississippi, and Tennessee.
 An EF2 tornado near Marthaville, Louisiana snapped multiple trees and power poles, and tore much of the roof off of a home.
 Another EF2 near Clarence snapped numerous trees and power poles as well, and tossed vehicle trailers.
 In Tupelo, Mississippi, an EF2 tornado caused significant structural damage to several homes and an assisted living facility, injuring one person.
-Tornadic activity intensified and pushed into the Middle Tennessee region by the early morning hours of November 6; a high-end EF2 tornado near Christiana destroyed several homes, including a poorly-anchored house that was flipped completely upside-down, killing one person inside.
+Tornadic activity intensified and pushed into the Middle Tennessee region by the early morning hours of November 6; a high-end EF2 tornado near Christiana destroyed several homes, including a poorly anchored house that was flipped completely upside-down, killing one person inside.
 A long-tracked, high-end EF2 also touched down near Winchester before lifting to the northeast of Pelham, damaging or destroying numerous homes, mobile homes, and outbuildings.
 Thousands of trees were downed along the path as well.
 An EF1 tornado also caused considerable damage to a sports complex in Loretto, Tennessee.
 A total of 27 tornadoes were confirmed as a result of this outbreak, which resulted in one fatality and four injuries.